 Michael J. Tresca reviewed:

-Slimes (2) Dark Heaven Legends Miniature by Reaper
+This review is from: Slimes (2) Dark Heaven Legends Miniature (Toy)

 In the adventure The Battle of Emridy Meadows there's a possibility of encountering a gray ooze.
 I don't know what it is about Dungeons & Dragons 5th Edition, but gray oozes show up a lot.
 I bought the gelatinous cube option for the Reaper Bones II Kickstarter and got two slimes in the bargain.
 There's just one problem: gray oozes are medium size and these two slimes are large.